-But starting in 2018 and continuing through 2025, casualty losses are allowed only if your loss was the result of a Federal Declared Disaster.
-Many fire victims in California qualify, since most major California wildfires are a

-Federal Declared Disaster.
+Yet starting in 2018 and continuing through 2025, casualty losses are allowed only if your loss was the result of a Federal Declared Disaster.
+Many fire victims in California qualify, since most major California wildfires are a Federal Declared Disaster.
 Even so, there can still be some careful planning and projections in determining whether claiming a loss is a good move.

 Another tricky issue is how to handle expenses for temporary housing and similar expenses.
 If your primary residence is damaged or destroyed, your insurance proceeds intended to compensate you for your living expenses may be partially tax-free.
 Examples are replacement housing and food.
 But, if the insurance proceeds pay you for living expenses you would have normally incurred if your home had not been damaged, say your mortgage payment or your typical food expenses, that portion may be taxable income to you.
-If the insurance proceeds exceed the actual amount you spend on temporary housing, food, and other living expenses, that surplus can also be taxable.